I remember saw these guys passed by in Golden Gate Park the other day. Work day fun day.

 a short preview of the book

-This is “The Ends”, a book of photographs that is being released at my photography show at Mission Workshop this Saturday, June 15th.
-You can Pre-Order the book now and it’ll ship Monday, June 17th.
+This is “The Ends”, a book of photographs that is being released at my photography show at Mission Workshop this Saturday, June 15th. and it’ll ship Monday, June 17th.
 We’ve already got the copies and they look amazing.
 Each copy was printed in Oakland.

 “75 page soft-cover book showcasing John’s photographs from the 1,000km bike tour.

 Setting out from Shanghai, John Watson and Mission Workshop began their cycling tour of China’s Yangtze River Delta.
 Using both film and digital formats, Watson photographed the surroundings and encounters with the local community.
 Led by their friends from Factory Five, they headed into a frenetic network of massive residential complexes, large industrial parks, and super highways.
 At first glance, the route seemed straightforward, however, the reality of the 1,000km trip was far more intense than anyone expected.